sevensense-robotics/core_research_manual/pages/maximize_network_performance.md

 ### Network interface MTU

 The last thing to configure is the Maximum Transmission Unit (MTU) of the network interface.
-This needs to be increased to 7260 to allow for the maximum packet size supported by the Alphasense Core.
+This needs to be increased to 7260 to allow for the maximum packet size supported by the Core Research.

 ```console
 sudo ip link set INTERFACE_NAME mtu 7260